pestrela/music/traktor/README.md

   * Update the BIOS and all Drivers from your laptop manufacturer
   * Disable all power saving features (Turbo boost, Speedsteep, USB selective sleep, ...)

-if not enough, please read below
+if not enough, then please read below

 ## How to optimize a laptop for DJ Software - Complex case

-If the quick fixes above were not enough then there is no easy solution**.
+If the quick fixes above were not enough then there is **no easy solution**.

 The way forward is complex:
 * **Measure:** Measure the problems using [LatencyMon], [DPCLatency], [IDLT] and [SMI_reporter] to establish an objective baseline
-* **Performance Guides:** Study performance guides that are specifi
+* **Performance Guides:** Study performance guides that are specific to audio
+* **Update log:** Study update logs to understand what changed when.
+This list can be quite big.
 * **Disable drivers:** disable the drivers one by one measuring in between
 * **Downgrade drivers:** as above, but downgrading components one by one while re-measuring
-* **Trace:** Generate a trace of the whole system using Windows Performance tools
+* **Low-level Trace:** Generate a trace of the whole system using Windows Performance tools

-Only solution is to read optimization guides , still not

-d) if the *mouse stops* for whole seconds:
-  *
+Again: measurement is crucial to control every change to the system.

 ## How to avoid crackle / glitches / noise on Windows by disabling Intel turbo boost?

-If you have an HP laptop and have crackle when move the jogs then please disable Intel turbo boost.
+If you have an HP laptop and have crackle when move the jogs you have to disable Intel turbo boost.

 There are 3 ways to disable turbo boost:
 a) Specific program (best way): Use the "Quick CPU" software: https://www.coderbag.com/product/quickcpu
 b) Set windows power to 99% CPU: [guide](https://forums.pioneerdj.com/hc/en-us/articles/360015455971-To-those-who-have-crackling-noise-when-using-DDJ-1000-with-rekordbox-dj)
 c) BIOS config: https://support.serato.com/hc/en-us/articles/203057850-PC-Optimization-Guide-for-Windows

+Macs have turbo boost, but are not affected.
+Anyway, the way to disable is [here](https://www.redmondpie.com/how-to-enable-or-disable-turbo-boost-on-mac/)

+Official recommendation from Pioneer: https://forums.pioneerdj.com/hc/en-us/articles/360015455971-To-those-who-have-crackling-noise-when-using-DDJ-1000-with-rekordbox-dj

 ## List of every possible performance audio optimization